 Located in northern Brazil, the Agua Boa is remarkably clear, has white sand beaches and is more reminiscent of the Florida Keys than what most expect of the Amazon jungle.
 Overlooking the river is the Agua Boa Amazon Lodge, the world’s first operation dedicated exclusively to pursuing peacock bass and other jungle species on the fly.

 The lodge provides anglers with a level of comfort unrivaled in the Amazon.
 Guests stay in private, air-conditioned bungalows with two queen beds, a sitting area, private bathroom and a porch overlooking the river.
 Home to world class bird watching and wildlife viewing, the lodge also features a swimming pool, entertainment room and other amenities suitable for guests.
-With over one hundred miles of private water and an up-river private houseboat option, this is a premier peacock bass destination for discerning fly fishers.
+With over one hundred miles of fishable water, this is a premier peacock bass destination for discerning fly fishers.

 Agua Boa Amazon Lodge sits on the banks of the Agua Boa river, a tributary of the Amazon, in far northern Brazil.